 Removal and Impoundment

-Staff from the Department of Public Safety and Parking and Card Services are authorized to enter, remove or impound motor vehicles from University property at the owner’s expense when the vehicle is in violation of parking regulations and/or commits violations that are towable offenses.
+Staff from the Department of Public Safety and Parking, Card and Transportation Services are authorized to enter, remove or impound motor vehicles from University property at the owner’s expense when the vehicle is in violation of parking regulations and/or commits violations that are towable offenses.